Settlement process - Iceland

 Stamp duty is not applicable in the Icelandic market.

-No official agreed procedures exist in the market but, if a trade fails, Nasdaq Iceland hf can call the buy-in to the defaulting party.
+No official agreed procedures exist in the market but, if a trade fails, Nasdaq CSD SE can call the buy-in to the defaulting party.

 The following Nasdaq Iceland hf. buy-in rules apply to SE transactions that are not cleared and settled through the CCP environment: